We’ve just launched an exciting initiative for the first few months of 2014.

 As part of our commitment to our travellers, Intrepid is undertaking an independent assessment of the strengths and weaknesses in our customer service and relationships.
 We’ll be conducting an independent and in-depth survey of the service levels we provide to you.

 Intrepid travellers to Bangkok, in April and May 2013, were amongst those who took part in research for ‘The Child Safe Traveller’ (World Vision, 2013).
 This study looked deeper into tourist perceptions of child exploitation in connection with tourism in Cambodia, Lao PDR, Thailand and Vietnam.

 The research also assessed tourist reactions to child safe tourism communications.
 A total of 268 tourists from across the globe, representing different traveller types, ages, genders and socio-cultural backgrounds, completed surveys and interviews.
 Participating tourists had been in Thailand for varying lengths of time and many had travelled (or were travelling) elsewhere in South East Asia and beyond.

 Travel shows are a great way to get to know your tour operator.
 So let’s meet up soon in Ireland and England!

-We want to make sure you have the best possible experience on your adventure – before you go, as well as on your return.
+We want to make sure you have the best possible experience on your Holiday – before you go, as well as on your return.
 Plus planning is half the fun and a big part of the journey, so we’ll have loads to talk about.

 Hands up if this year you just want to have a quiet one, do nothing much and spend most of your time on the couch?
 Not likely, right!